yitianwang18/cse112-s22-group14/README.md

 * Click on the settings button to customize your session time, short break time and long break time!
 * You can also pick between forest theme and night sky theme with the theme button!

-## Documentation

-You can find the Documentation [here](https://yitianwang18.github.io/cse112-s22-group14/)

 ## Contributing

 Please check out our [onboarding guidelines](ONBOARD.md)